 Living with diabetes?
-You can live better with Freedom, a Diabetes Self-Management Education (DSME) program that empowers you to take control of your diabetes.
+You can live better with Freedom, a Diabetes Self-Management Education and Support program that empowers you to take control of your diabetes.

 This evidence-based program empowers those with diabetes to:

 - Improve your quality of life.

 - Gain the knowledge and skills necessary for successful self-management.